-Our Board has four standing committees that meet on a regular basis: Audit, Nominating and Governance, Personnel and Compensation, and Risk.
+Our board has four standing committees that meet on a regular basis: Audit, Nominating and Governance, Personnel and Compensation, and Risk.

-The Board’s Personnel and Compensation Committee, composed entirely of independent directors, maintains clear independence from management when evaluating the executive compensation program and making compensation decisions.
-We strive to make public disclosure of our executive compensation program and make decisions clear and understandable.
+The board’s Personnel and Compensation Committee, composed entirely of independent directors, maintains clear independence from management when evaluating the executive compensation program and making compensation decisions.
+We make public disclosure of and decisions regarding our executive compensation program clear and understandable.
 PNC’s executive compensation philosophy is based on a few core principles:

 Recognizing the value and impact of sustainable business practices, PNC’s Board of Directors has oversight of the company’s CSR program and regularly discusses related initiatives, as well as risks and opportunities.
 The Board of Directors receives annual environmental, social and governance updates, including those on the PNC Foundation, talent and diversity, cybersecurity, political contributions, environmental lending practices and the Community Reinvestment Act.